dmd-program/dmd-100/topics/design-process.md

 **Ethnographic** research is concerned with learning about how people live their lives, and ethnography techniques are often used in human-centered design.

 ### 2. Define

+With research completed, you can now focus on identifying underlying themes and forming concepts.
+The end of this phase usually culminates in a **How Might We** \(HMW\) question, where the end-goal of the project then becomes trying to answer the question.

+Articulating the true nature of a problem in this phase helps ensure that the design process is genuinely concerned about the presented or generated issue, and serves as inspiration for the rest of design process.

 ### 3. Develop